Johnny B. Goode Chords | Chuck Berry Guitar Lesson

 Despite its simplicity, Johnny B. Goode has become a rock ’n’ roll anthem, proving that a great song doesn’t need to be complex.

-For the chord chart, I prefer raising the 6 chords rather than putting them in brackets, as it clearly shows the honky tonk pattern.
-What do you prefer—chords written above the lyrics or a standalone chart?
+For the chord chart, I prefer raising the 6 chords rather than putting them in brackets, as it more clearly shows the honky tonk pattern.
+What do you prefer: chords written above the lyrics, or a standalone chart?

-One thing you may have noticed in the chart—and perhaps with chords and lyrics as well—is the IV chord in bar 10 of the intro.
-This doesn’t appear in the verse or chorus.
+One thing you may have noticed in the chart — and possibly in the chords and lyrics as well — is the IV chord in bar 10 of the intro.
+This doesn’t appear in the verse or in most choruses.

 Normally, I’m a stickler for getting things exactly right, but in the case of Johnny B. Goode, I’d argue that this chord is unnecessary.
-In fact, I’d go as far as to say it might even be a mistake in the original recording!
+In fact, I’d go as far as to say it may even be a mistake in the original recording.

 The Most Recognised Rock ‘n’ Roll Song of All Time!